COSC-3380-Team-7/frontend/README.md

 #### Mini-World Description:
 Our mini-world revolves around two main sections:
 - **Users**: Customers, employees, and branch directors interact with the zoo's services and activities.
 We manage and store information associated with each user, implementing features like memberships and employee roles.
-- **Artistic Entities and Operations**: The museum's collections, art pieces, exhibits, tickets, and gift shop inventory are managed through the system.
-Customers can purchase tickets and items, employees curate exhibits, the restaurant, or the giftshop, and branch directors oversee their branch and implement additions, updates, and deletions to be made.
+- **Animalistic Entities and Operations**: The zoo's collection of exhibits, events, tickets, and animal food inventory are managed through the system.
+Customers can purchase tickets and view the zoo's hours, employees watch over the exhibits and stock on food, and managers can oversee their branch, such as the vet corner or the overall exhibits, and implement additions, updates, and deletions to be made.

 #### Key Relationships:
 - **Admin**: Manage employees, organize exhibits, and oversee zoo operations.